synapse-gateway/synapse-builder/README.md

 ## Query Monitoring

 The user has many choices for how they would like to view and monitor their gateway data.
-This can be done from the dropdown menu at the top of the monitoring page.
+This can be done from the dropdown menu at the top of the dashboard page.

-## Frontend vs. Backend Buttons
+## Client Requests vs. API Resolvers

-(INSERT DIFFERENCES)
+At the top of the dashboard page, there are two buttons: Client Requests and API Resolvers.
+Client Requests will show data that encompasses the latencies of entire queries or mutations made to the Gateway.
+These can be further filtered by root fields of queries/mutations.

+API Resolvers will show data that encompasses the latencies of each indvidial resolver function that retrieves data on the backend.
+This data can be further filtered to just show an individual resolver or many combined.

 ## Viewing Data Options